Consultant Speech and Language Therapist

 Where does the therapy take place?

 Assessment and therapy sessions take place in your home or at your child’s nursery or school.
+Telehealth (virtual) appointments can also be offered using a platform such as Zoom Pro.

 How many sessions will my child need and how long will they last?